-Unfortunately, sleep apnea is an underrepresented sleeping disorder.
+Sleep apnea is an underrepresented sleeping disorder.
 A lot of people don’t recognize the symptoms in daytime fatigue.
 Or, they simply write off sleep apnea as a “snoring problem.”
-If you’ve ever woken up grasping for air, you might have deeper problems.
+If you’ve ever woken up gasping for air, you might have deeper problems.
 Breathing pauses, daytime drowsiness and nighttime tossing and turning, too, are signs of sleep apnea.
 To understand the problem fully, and to successfully get treatment, read the following below.

 What is Sleep Apnea?